antoweb/elk-stack-docker-autodeploy/README.md

 - The script will launch dnf update (comment this line if you dont want to update your server)
 - The script disable selinux permanently
-- At the end of the script the server will be rebooted (comment line 53 if you dont want to rebbot)
+- At the end of the script the server will be rebooted (comment line 53 if you dont want to reboot)